-Students should allow three business days from the time their immunization record is received for processing, posting and releasing immunization holds.
+Students should allow three business days from the time their immunization records are received for processing, posting and releasing immunization holds.
 Incomplete or unacceptable records may take up to 14 business days due to correspondence time requesting corrections.
 Common reasons for incomplete immunizations records are no valid Panther I.D., no physician signature, no physician stamp or unreadable dates.

-Students who are unable to locate their shot record but are certain that they have had the immunization should have blood tests (titers) done at the Student Health Clinic instead of repeating the shots.
+Students who are unable to locate their immunization records but are certain that they have had the immunization should have blood tests (titers) done at the Student Health Clinic instead of repeating the shots.
 If the titer shows that the student is immune, then he or she has proven immunity.
 If the titer shows a student is not immune, he or she will need to receive the immunization.
-Tetanus and diphtheria proof is by shot record only; there is no titer for this immunization.
+Tetanus and diphtheria proof is by immunization record only; there is no titer for this immunization.

 All vaccinations or history of disease must be validated by a licensed health care provider with a signature and medical office stamp.
 Parent or guardian notes for history of disease are not acceptable forms as the requirement must be validated from a health care professional and a medical office stamp.

 Permanent or Temporary Immunization Exemption

 Permanent: Permanent medical contraindication (allergy, etc.).
 It must be signed and stamped by medical provider.

 Temporary: Exempt for a period of time (pregnancy, etc.).
 It must be signed and stamped by medical provider.

 Religious Exemptions: Immunizations are in conflict with religious beliefs.
 Student may be subject to exclusion from school in the event of an outbreak of a disease for which an immunization is required.
 Student must sign and date.